 - Blending: Merlot plays a key role in blends, particularly in Bordeaux.
 On the Right Bank, it often forms the dominant component, adding softness and balance to the structure of Cabernet Sauvignon or Cabernet Franc.

-Its flexibility ensures strong market demand across a broad range of styles and price points.
+That flexibility is one reason Merlot commands strong demand across such a wide range of styles and price points.

-The intricate winemaking required for Pinot Noir adds to its exclusivity, particularly for wines from regions like Burgundy and Oregon.
+The intensive, hands-on winemaking required for top Pinot Noir adds directly to its exclusivity, especially for bottles from Burgundy and Oregon.
+The commitment to terroir and minimal intervention is a quality signal that collectors understand and reward.

 Pinot Noir vs Merlot: Appearance, Aromas, and Tasting Notes

-Their distinct appearances, aromas, and flavor profiles cater to different palates, influencing their collectibility and investment potential.
+Their distinct appearances, aromas, and flavor developments cater to different palates — and to different segments of the collector market.

 Pinot Noir: Appearance, Aromas, and Tasting Notes